 The honors designations in the commencement program for spring undergraduates are based on the cumulative GPA earned at the end of the preceding fall semester.
 Since spring semester grades will not be reported at the time the program is printed, some modifications in the tentative honors shown will have to be made following the recording of the spring semester grades.

 Distribution: Honors cords are only distributed during the spring commencement.
 Cords are available for pick up based on the commencement calendar.
 Please bring your WSSU ID card or valid government issued photo identification.

-In recognition of your military service to the United States of America, Winston-Salem State University would like to honor your graduation by authorizing you to wear red, white, and blue honor cords to your commencement ceremony.
+In recognition of military service to the United States of America, the University honors all Veterans and authorizes them to wear red, white, and blue honor cords during the commencement ceremony.